ABILiLab/DOMINO/README.md

 conda install -c conda-forge r-mclust
 ```

+## Tutorial

+For the step-by-step tutorial, please refer to: https://domino-tutorials.readthedocs.io/en/latest/

-## Run the code
+## Run the test code

-We have provided the test code test.py in the test directory.
+Of course, if you wish to run the test.py file provided in the test directory, please still follow the Installation section of the tutorial to install the domino-spatial package, and then:

-We expect the user to provide such as either 'adata.h5' or 'adata.h5ad' as the necessary input.
+We expect the user to provide such as 'adata.h5ad' as the necessary input.
 And make sure to store this input file in the "./data" directory.

 At the same time, we also hope that users can provide the number of spatial domain categories for the slices to be clustered, so as to facilitate the subsequent accurate spatial domain identification.